 Ichie — Sushi anyone?
 Homemade hearty Japanese food at this sushi bar on Lexington avenue.
 Well-priced with lots of variety on the menu.

 Up Thai — Some call it the best Thai in NYC.
 Beautiful decor, intricate lighting, a nice date spot.
-Lunch special is a great value and comes with plenty to fill you up for your entire adventure at the museum.
+Good option for lunch near the Met because the lunch special is a great value and comes with plenty to fill you up for your entire adventure at the museum.